Tuesday, April 30, 2024

 In all that diversity there is also one thing that is true.
 There is not a single black person in Africa just as there is not a single white person in Europe.
 There is no such thing as white color skin, or black, or red, or brown, or yellow.

 The use of simple black-white color references was a tool for classification by the oppressive legal system of the times, whether Muslim, Portuguese, English, Dutch, French, Belgian or Spanish.
-Initially, it was not really part of the of the people of African origin, but it was imposed on them.
+Initially, it was not really part of the culture of the people of African origin, but it was imposed on them.

 Women should know better, even the radical “birthing people” who appear in the news stirring the mobs during riots are familiar with makeup brands.
 Light skin people buy Guerlain, Maybelline, Lancôme and hundreds of others.
 Darker skin color people buy Iman, Black Opal and Cover Girl Queen (Latifah), and an endless list.
 Famous Asian brands are Etude House, Sisheido and Hera.
 More are coming into the market from India and South Korea.